fly1n/triggernometry-pro/README.md

 Reduce update interval of combatant stats to 10ms (from original 1000ms), Enhance the real-time performance of memory data.
 But it is still limited by the memory update interval of ffxiv_act_plugin, which is 100ms.

 ## Customizable encounter format
 Modify ExportActiveEncounter and ExportLastEncounter function.
-Now we have encounter information in the selected miniparse format instead of default format.
+Now we have encounter exported in the selected miniparse window format instead of default format.
+The encounter export data contains a lot of interesting information, mainly related to the player's damage and healing statistics.
+It's customizable through ACT Options->Output Display->Mini Parse Window->Mini-Parse Text Formatting.
 ```
 _lastencounter = ACT DPS information from the last encounter in selected miniparse format
 _activeencounter = ACT DPS information from the ongoing encounter in selected miniparse format